fbpx

 • Once the contract is live, the credit will no longer apply.

-• The MAO must meet full network adequacy requirements for the entire service area, beginning January 1 of the contract year.
+• The MA organization must meet full network adequacy requirements for the entire service area, beginning January 1 of the contract year.

-Start using Quest Enterprise Services Medicare Advantage 10% Credit for Application Counties to quickly assess network adequacy for your proposed counties with the new 10% application credit today.
+💡 Use Quest Enterprise Services® Medicare Advantage 10% Credit for Application Counties to quickly assess network adequacy for your proposed counties with the new 10% application credit today.

-MAOs can also use Letters of Intent (LOIs) to meet network adequacy requirements.
-Applicants are allowed to submit a Letter of Intent to contract in place of a signed provider contract at the time of application and for the duration of the application review to meet network standards in counties and specialty types as needed.
+Applicants are allowed to submit a Letter of Intent (LOI) to contract in place of a signed provider contract at the time of application and for the duration of the application review to meet network standards.
 The intention is to give applicants seeking to expand into a new market the opportunity to reach the threshold for network adequacy while still finalizing contract details.

-Important Considerations for MAOs Using Letters of Intent
+Important Considerations for MA organizations Using Letters of Intent

 Keep two aspects in mind if you are considering using a Letter of Intent.